 If you know of a relevant reference for Probucol, please let us know.

-Keywords: Probucol, supplier, Antioxidant, anti-inflammatory, hypocholesterolemic, hypocholesterolaemic, agent, Antioxidants, Antioxidants, Tocris Bioscience
+Keywords: Probucol, Probucol supplier, Antioxidant, anti-inflammatory, hypocholesterolemic, hypocholesterolaemic, agent, ATP-binding, cassette, ABCA1, CERP, Antioxidants, Multidrug, Transporters, 2775, Tocris Bioscience

-Currently there are no citations for Probucol.
 Do you know of a great paper that uses Probucol from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area